“First Call for Children” in South Africa

 I was very impressed by the eagerness of the participants to learn about the method and attitude of NVC.
 They asked for literature, blogs, and they have plans to continue in a group.

-Some of them asked if I could continue in Cape Town next January, what I will do.
+Some of them asked if I could continue in Cape Town next January.

 Also my activities in Cape Town will continue with another NVC-training in January 2013.

 In this cooperation with the people of the township, I realized again the power of NVC.
 Besides giving them food and cloths which I interpret more as a charity, they can develop self-esteem, self-confidence and the awareness of having a choice.
-I am very happy when I think about the Workshop in 2014.
+I am very happy when I think about the impact of these workshops all over.